There are no strangers on the world's horizon

 And armoured horsemen clashed in their fighting gear.

-Once more she swept through all four strings like the tearing of silk.
+Once more she swept all four strings like the tearing of silk.

 East and west, the boats were hushed by her music,